 Following the signing of the contract, the buyer pays all the notary fees to the notary public and the notary public in their turn delivers: a) to the seller a certified copy of the contract, in order for him, on the one hand, to inform the competent tax office about the deletion of the property from their property list and, on the other hand, to be able to justify the origin of the money in case of a bank deposit of the amount; b) to the buyer a certified copy of the contract with all the necessary documents for the registration of the property transfer with the competent land registry or cadastre.
-The acquisition of the property is completed only upon the registration of the contract at the competent land registry / cadastre and the payment by the buyer of all corresponding land registry / cadastre fees.
+The acquisition of the property is completed, and consequently the buyer assumes all the rights and obligations of ownership of the property, only upon the registration of the contract at the competent land registry / cadastre and the payment by the buyer of all corresponding land registry / cadastre fees.